Providing a targeted, safe, and efficient solution.

-David Hip & Knee Solution is a key to manage the challenges set by aging population and to improve surgery outcomes with pre- and post-operative treatment programs.
+David Hip & Knee Solution is the key to managing the challenges set by an aging population and improving surgery outcomes with pre- and post-operative treatment programs.

-David Hip & Knee solution is designed to tackle
+The David Hip & Knee Solution is designed to tackle

 the most effective and biomechanically correct

 Tackling the degeneration with movement

 Human joints were designed by nature to last about 40 years.
 Degenerative diseases of the joints have become the main reason for pain, and therefore, quality of life in the middle-aged and elderly population has decreased.